Bottles, Diapers, and 7 Tax Benefits: Life with a Newborn

-There’s no doubting it: having kids is expensive.
-Between paying for diapers, daycare, and tons of other baby supplies, new parents can quickly find themselves overwhelmed financially.
-Fortunately, several tax advantages are available to parents to alleviate a little of the financial responsibility.
+There’s no doubting it — having kids is expensive.
+Between paying for diapers, daycare, and many other baby supplies, new parents can quickly find themselves overwhelmed financially.
+Fortunately, several tax advantages are available to parents to alleviate some financial responsibility.

 1. Child Tax Credit

-The CTC is a tax credit for parents of dependent children designed to help offset the cost of raising kids.
+The Child Tax Credit (CTC) is a tax credit for parents of dependent children designed to help offset the cost of raising kids.

 2. Child and Dependent Care Credit

-While the Child and Dependent Care Credit sounds awfully similar to the Child Tax Credit, they are two separate tax benefits available to parents.
+While the Child and Dependent Care Credit sounds very similar to the Child Tax Credit, they are two different tax benefits available to parents.
 The Child and Dependent Care Credit is specifically designed to help reduce the burden of childcare costs incurred while you are working or looking for work.

-The credit itself is worth 20-35% of qualified expenses.
-The amount you can qualify to claim depends on how much you spend on child and dependent care as well as your income level.
-The maximum amount of qualified expenses you’re allowed to claim is $3,000 per qualifying dependents or $6,000 for two or more qualifying dependents.
+The credit itself is worth 20-35 percent of qualified expenses.
+The amount you can qualify to claim depends on how much you spend on child and dependent care and your income level.
+The maximum amount of qualified expenses you can claim is $3,000 per qualifying dependent or $6,000 for two or more qualifying dependents.

 3. Adoption Tax Credit

-If you adopted a child and it was finalized in 2021, you may be eligible for the federal adoption tax credit.
-For 2021, this benefit can credit you up to $14,300 per child.
-It’s vital to note, however, that this tax credit is not refundable, which means you can only claim the credit if you have a federal tax bill.
+If you adopted a child and it was finalized in 2022, you may be eligible for the federal adoption tax credit.
+For 2022 this benefit can credit you up to $14,890 per child.
+It’s vital to note that this tax credit is not refundable, which means you can only claim the credit if you have a federal tax bill.

 This is a one-time credit per adopted child.
 Eligibility for the adoption tax credit depends on a few circumstances.
-First, in order to claim the credit, you need to have adopted a child (other than a stepchild) in the 2021 tax year.
+First, you must have adopted a child (other than a stepchild) in the 2022 tax year to claim the credit.
 The child must be under the age of 18 or must be either physically or mentally unable to take care of him or herself.

 Second, your income must fall within the income limits for the credit.
-In 2021, families with a modified adjusted gross income less than $214,520 can claim the full credit.
-Families with incomes between $214,520 and $254,520 can claim a partial credit.
-Any family whose income is above $254,520 cannot claim the credit.
+In 2022, families with a modified adjusted gross income of less than $223,410 can claim the full credit.
+Families with incomes between $223,410 to $263,410 can claim a partial credit.
+Any family whose income is above $263,410 cannot claim the credit.

 4. Earned Income Tax Credit

-For parents with lower incomes, the Earned Income Tax Credit (EITC) can be a game changer.
-It is a refundable tax credit that ranges from $538 to $6,660 for tax year 2020 and $543 to $6,728 for tax year 2021.
+The Earned Income Tax Credit (EITC) can be a game-changer for lower-income parents.
+It is a refundable tax credit that ranges from $560 to $6,935 for tax year 2022.
 The amount you qualify to receive is dependent upon your filing status, how many children you have, and your income level.

 5. Make the most of a 529 plan

-It’s never too early or too late to start saving for your child’s education.
-Fortunately, 529 plans offer tax and financial aid benefits when it comes to putting money away for your child’s college expenses.
+It’s never too early or late to start saving for your child’s education.
+Fortunately, 529 plans offer tax and financial aid benefits when putting money away for your child’s college expenses.

 There are two types of 529 plans: college savings plans and prepaid tuition plans.
 College savings plans work like a Roth 401(k) or Roth IRA by investing your after-tax contributions in mutual funds or similar investments.
-Prepaid tuition plans let you pre-pay all or part of the costs of an in-state public college education.
+Prepaid tuition plans let you pre-pay all or part of an in-state public college education costs.
 They may also be converted for use at private and out-of-state colleges.